OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 General Tab
 ~~~~~~~~~~~

+-  Simulation Interval

   -  *Start Time* – the simulation start time.

   -  *Stop Time* – the simulation stop time.

   -  *Number of Intervals* – the simulation number of intervals.

   -  *Interval* – the length of one interval (i.e., stepsize)

+-  Integration

   -  *Method* – the simulation solver.
 See section :ref:`cruntime-integration-methods` for solver details.

   -  *Tolerance* – the simulation tolerance.

+  -  *Jacobian* - the jacobain method to use.

-- *DASSL Options*
+  -  DASSL Options

+    -  *Root Finding* - Activates the internal root finding procedure of dassl.

+    -  *Restart After Event* - Activates the restart of dassl after an event is performed.

+    -  *Initial Step Size*

+    -  *Maximum Step Size*

+    -  *Maximum Integration Order*

 -  *Compiler Flags (Optional)* – the optional C compiler flags.